rushimok73/AWS-SAA-C03-Notes/README.md

 CDC only migration is good if you have a vendor solution that works quickly and only changes need to be captured.

-Schema Conversion Tool or SCT can perform conversions between database types.
+Schema Conversion Tool or SCT can perform conversions between database types, including DB -> S3 SCT not used for same types MySQL ----X---> RDS MySQL Works with OLTP and OLAP

+You can also use Snowball - A device you order from AWS, load your data, and send it to AWS where they use DMS Snowball uses SCT

 ---